sujayjangam/Project-4-DSI/README.md

 4. We isolated features that fell into these groups, and eventually begain the modeling process.

 #### Feature Engineering:
 1. We noticed that our test dataset did not have the `nummosquitos` feature.
+2. However upon exploration of the feature, it turns out that this feature has the highest correlation with our target.
+Upon testing, we decided to create another `LinearRegression` model to predict the `nummosquitos` feature for our kaggle test dataset.
+3. We also made use of Polynomial Features to add different combinations of features that improved our overall correlation with our target.
+4. Considering that mosquitos take 7-14 days to hatch, we added in a time lag feature for `tavg`, `dewpoint` and `preciptotal` as we felt that may potentially have an impact on our model's performance with the target.
+5. We decided to experiment with two different datasets, one with multicollinearity between features, and one with minimal multicollinearity.

 #### Modeling:
-1. We began with Linear Regression models, where we iterated through starting with a small number of features, and eventually including all the features that were in our 4 groups above.
+1. We began with Classification models, where we iterated through each dataset and ran base models.
-2. We move to using Regularisation and found that the Lasso model had the best Root Mean Squared Error of 27,904.
-3. After creating our final model, we fed all our remaining data into our final model and generate the predictions for Kaggle.
-4. Afterwhich, we dove back into our final model to gain insights towards our problem statement.
+2. Afterwhich we identified the dataset with multicollinearity as the dataset that produced better model scores.
+3. Next we Tuned our top models which turned out to be `LogisticRegression`, `AdaBoost`, and `GradientBoost`.
+4. Once tuning was completed, we discussed and made the decision to try modeling with our `nummosquitos` variable.
+This ended up improving our model score by 4% - 6% which we felt was significant
+5. As such we decided to create a `LinearRegression` model to predict the `nummosquitos` feature for our kaggle test dataset.
+We tested out different models such as `LinearRegression`, `Ridge`, `Lasso`, and `ElasticNet`.
+We kept this part fairly simple as we found that the model seemed to perform well.
+6. Armed with all the features we felt were necessary, we ran our final model again and ended up with the scores mentioned above for our final model, afterwhich we proceeded for Kaggle submission.

 ---

-### Conclusions and Recommendations:
+#### Conclusions and Recommendations:

 - Factors such as months, number of mosquitoes, dewpoint (humidity), location and temperature play an important role in predicting West nile Virus Infections.